Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Introduction

-Unlike relying solely on a chat feature as \emph{one of several elements} of the GRS user interface as in~\cite{alvarez2018negotiation}, Nguyen and Ricci~\cite{Nguyen2017AChatBased} propose a tourism recommender system where the group chat functionality takes a central place in the app.
-Later on, Delic et al.~\cite{Delic2023Charm} develop this idea further and propose a framework for group recommendations (CHARM), which implements a chat-bot that can be integrated into existing chat platforms like WhatsApp or Telegram.
+Instead of relying solely on a chat feature as \emph{one of several elements} of the GRS user interface as in~\cite{alvarez2018negotiation}, Nguyen and Ricci~\cite{Nguyen2017AChatBased} propose a tourism recommender system where the group chat functionality takes a central place in the app.
+Later on, Delic et al.~\cite{Delic2023Charm} developed this idea further and proposed a framework for group recommendations (CHARM), which implements a chatbot that can be integrated into existing chat platforms like WhatsApp or Telegram.
 The goal of CHARM is to mediate the decision-making process by providing certain types of information \emph{upon request}, e.g., summarize the items discussed, make a recommendation, or create a choice set from items that were positively assessed in the current session.
-Overall, by proposing the CHARM framework, Delic et al.~argue for a new approach for group recommendation, which, as argued above, goes beyond the questions of preference aggregation of individual group members, and which instead supports group-decision making in a more \emph{holistic} way.
+Overall, by proposing the CHARM framework, Delic et al.~argue for a new approach for group recommendation, which, as noted above, goes beyond the questions of preference aggregation of individual group members, and which instead supports group-decision making in a more \emph{holistic} way.
 In their concluding remarks, Delic et al.~envision a future version of the framework that automatically detects user intents, rather than users being forced to state their intents, through Natural Language Processing (NLP) techniques.
 First steps towards the implementation of such a framework are laid out in~\cite{Karahodza2025GroupDynamics}.
-Furthermore, they mention the potential use of Generative AI, but remain skeptical that central functionalities of a GRS, e.g., identifying the status of the decision-making process, can be implemented with such technologies.
+Furthermore, they mention the potential use of Generative AI\footnote{In the context of chat-based approaches, the term Generative AI is often used interchangeably with the term LLM.}, but remain skeptical that central functionalities of a GRS, e.g., identifying the status of the decision-making process, can be implemented with such technologies.